IRS Future State

-- IRS Future State Journey – This working draft offers an overview of where the IRS stands in the continuing work on Future State efforts.
+- IRS Future State journey – This working draft (PDF) offers an overview of where the IRS stands in the continuing work on Future State efforts.

-- Future State and IRS activities – Many IRS business units continue to work on possible options to better serve taxpayers.
+- Future State options for taxpayers – Many IRS business units continue to work on possible options to better serve taxpayers.

 - Speeches related to the IRS Future State – IRS Commissioner John A. Koskinen has discussed Future State efforts in a number of speeches.
 A listing of his comments, statement and remarks related to Future State is available.

 - IRS advisory committees – Many of the Future State concepts incorporate thoughts and feedback from IRS advisory committees, including the Electronic Tax Administration Advisory Committee and the Internal Revenue Service Advisory Council.

 - Future State-related hearings – National Taxpayer Advocate Holds Public Forums.

 - Future State themes – We’ve established six strategic themes (PDF) to get to our envisioned Future State for tax administration.